jannyHou/spike/README.md

 Example: function parameters

 Let user solve the conflict if any.
-This is restricted by the language nature: define a function as it is, it's not user-friendly to build a function at runtime.
+This is restricted by the language nature: we have define a function as it is, it's not user-friendly to build a function at runtime.

 ## TBD

 - unify swagger2 and openapi3
 - design a Model fully compatible with swagger schema
+- need a type conversion system mapping openapi schema type to ts type
 - refactor the current rest server
+  - multiple restServer support
+- we need a domain representation for parameter to make it fully reusable, if we want, instead of only using controller function decorator